 At all times I have two telescopes installed side-by-side.
 The main telescope for planetary imaging is a Celestron C11 SCT, currently under pro-active maintenance (Its also not easy to balance against my lighter main imaging rig).
 Because of this my Celestron C8 EdgeHD and a William Optics Spacecat were installed for astrophotography in the first year.
 My main astrophotography camera is the ZWO ASI1600MM Pro, but a full-frame Sony A7Riii is also used occasionally.

 Afterwards I did upgrade my main imaging telescope to a beautiful Takahashi Epsilon 130d.
 This powerful astrograph is a dream come true.
 I did need to upgrade the filter size to 31mm as well (I am currently using Astronomik LRGB,Ha,Oiii,Sii filters) but in combination with the ZWO autofocus this is a setup that I will need to spent a long time mastering.
 Currently I am mostly limited by my PixInsight abillities, but I am working on that 😉 This also freed up the Spacecat for the mobile astrophotography rig.
-For planetary work I currently use a ZWO ASI462MC camera on the C8 (with a 2x Barlow).
+For planetary work I currently use a ZWO ASI462MC camera on the C8 EdgeHD (with a 2x Barlow) or go directly to the C11 .